 What does coach training consist of?

 All accredited programs will cover core coaching competencies, but look for programs with topics that add value to coaching executive leaders.
-These may include intensive self discovery, psychological interventions, neurobiological studies, neuro lingusitic programming (NLP), appreciative inquiry, etc. – even spirituality!
+These may include intensive self-discovery, psychological interventions, neurobiological studies, neuro-linguistic programming (NLP), appreciative inquiry, etc. – even spirituality!